bftjoe/bchess/README.md

 Log every input and output of the engine to the specified file

 ### Hash
-Specify the hash table size in megabytes
+The hash table is a [parallel hashmap](https://github.com/greg7mdp/parallel-hashmap) and the size is not configurable or resetable (it always grows).

 ### Threads
 This option doesn't do anything yet.